 Say: Let's go on a "Size Hunt!"
-The children work with partners to find a very small object.
+Children work as partners to find a very small object.
 They bring it back to the group.
-Examine the objects and briefly discuss them.
-Say: Now, take your object with you and find an object that is a little bigger.
+Examine and briefly discuss the object.
+Say: Now, take your object with you and find something that is a little bigger.
 Work together to determine if the second object is bigger than the first.
-Repeat and the children find a third larger item.
-Assist partners to arrange the objects in order of size.
+Repeat and children find a third larger item.

+Orders objects in increasing order of size